brianglass/anastasis/files/weekday_vespers3.md

 **Theotokion.
 Same melody.**

 I have become a new Esau in every way, O Most Pure, subject to passions more than all, I alone appear wretched, I alone wholly bare of godly virtue.
 Who then will not weep for me?
 Who will not lament my loss?
-And so before the end I cry to you, Â‘I have sinned, Sovereign Lady, save me, as once your Son saved the ProdigalÂ’.
+And so before the end I cry to you, ‘I have sinned, Sovereign Lady, save me, as once your Son saved the Prodigal’.

 ****